Applications are closed for summer 2019.

 Benefits and Compensation

-- Free housing in Riverview for the summer
+- Free individual room in a university housing building for the summer

 - Uniforms provided (Staff polos, nametags, etc.)